Edsny1/Massa-Mainnet-Node-Setup/README.md

 -	sudo apt-get upgrade

 2-Screen açabilmek için screen yüklüyoruz. ( We are loading screen)
--	Sudo apt install screen
+-	sudo apt install screen

 Screen açıyoruz. ( We open the screen)
 -	screen -S Massa